oracle-livelabs/database/23cfree/js-generic-sql-driver/sql-driver.md

     </copy>
     ```

     Next create an inline JavaScript function to iterate over the table.
 Inline JavaScript functions only permit importing modules built-into MLE _dynamically_ (see below for the API reference).
-Since dynamic imports require additional language elements to be used it is easier to refer to the `oracledb` and `session` objects in the global scope.
+Because dynamic imports require additional language elements to be used it is easier to refer to the `oracledb` and `session` objects in the global scope.

     ```js
     <copy>